-To register for one of the suite of BSc Computer Science degrees, you will need to satisfy our entry requirements.
+To register for one of the suite of Computer Science programmes, you will need to satisfy our entry requirements.

-We welcome qualifications from across the world, which are equivalent to UK GCSEs and A levels.
-Certain minimum requirements are needed in mathematics and English language, for further information visit: london.ac.uk/computer-science
+The University of London welcomes qualifications from across the world, which are equivalent to UK GCSEs and A levels.
+Certain minimum standards are needed in mathematics and English language; for further information visit: london.ac.uk/computer-science